microsoft/onnxruntime/docs/genai/api/java.md

 ```

 #### Parameters
--`sequenceIndex`: the index of the sequence.
+- `sequenceIndex`: the index of the sequence.

 #### Throws